software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### `contracts`

 This directory contains the code of our contract - `HelloStarknet`.
-For easy testing, we recommend this directory contains only the contract definition that utilizes functions imported from other modules.
+As a good practice, we recommend this directory contains only the contract definition, bussines logic should be kept in other modules.

 :::danger
 Currently protostar only supports having one contract per module.
 You cannot add more contracts to this directory.
 To